andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 ## Overview

-Since SQL is a high-level, declarative database query language, it's unique among the languages Qualified offers in that it doesn't have an accompanying procedural unit testing framework that scores candidate solutions on a series of test cases.
+Since SQL is a high-level, declarative database query language, it's unique among the languages Qualified offers in that it doesn't have an accompanying unit testing framework to score candidate solutions.

-Instead, Qualified offers a default environment featuring [Ruby and RSpec](/reference/languages/sql/rspec) as the harness for running SQL solutions to validate correctness of the output.
+Instead, Qualified offers a default environment featuring [Ruby and RSpec](/reference/languages/sql/rspec) as the harness for running SQL solutions to validate correctness.

 However, for some use cases, the RSpec setup may not be the best way to test your candidates' SQL skills.
 This guide provides ideas for testing SQL skills with other languages and testing frameworks than the default environment.